Spümcø: Origins

-In the 1980s, animators John Kricfalusi and Lynne Naylor attempted to sell original cartoon ideas while working for various animation studios, including Filmation.
-Spümcø was officially founded in Hollywood in 1989 by cartoonists Kricfalusi, Naylor, Bob Camp and Jim Smith, who were all disappointed at the state of animation and had either been laid off or quit from other animation companies.
+Before founding Spümcø, animators John Kricfalusi and Lynne Naylor attempted to sell original cartoon ideas while working for various animation studios and production companies, but were ultimately rejected.
+Due to these various rejections, Kricfalusi and Naylor, along with cartoonists Bob Camp and Jim Smith, founded their own animation studio, Spümcø, in Los Angeles, California in 1989.
 Soon thereafter, Nickelodeon announced that they were looking for new cartoons created by cartoonists.

 Kricfalusi explains the name Spümcø: "Well, it's a weird coincidence.
 The word spüm is the word for 'quality' in Danish.
 But it's actually named after Raymond Spüm, the guy who invented animation in 1856."
-Despite Kricfalusi's claims, Spüm is actually not a Danish word and Raymond Spüm is a fictional figure.
+Despite Kricfalusi's claims, Spüm is not a Danish word and Raymond Spüm is a fictional figure.

-The Spümcø headquarters were located in Los Angeles, west of Paramount Studios at 5625 Melrose Avenue in a bland concrete industrial building.
+The Spümcø headquarters were located west of Paramount Studios at 5625 Melrose Avenue in a bland concrete industrial building.
 Amy Harmon of The New York Times described the "not-quite-underground headquarters" as "a nondescript building".